fair-workflows/nanopub/docs/index.rst

     print(publication)

     # Iterate through all triples in the assertion graph
-    for s, p, o in np.assertion:
+    for s, p, o in publication.assertion:
         print(s, p, o)

 Indices and tables